nimaaskarian/nimaaskarian.github.io/_posts/2025-07-04-nnn's-preview-tabbed-in-dwm.md

 but preview is where other tui file managers shine most, and do a better job that `nnn` does. or do they?

-# nnn preview-tabbed and dwm
+# focus on nnn with preview-tabbed and dwm
 the `preview-tabbed` uses [suckless's tabbed](https://tools.suckless.org/tabbed/) to open a x window that shows some preview application in it. this plugin is by default coded in a way that uses